jeremyrajan/vscode-exts/extensions/browsersync/README.md

 > Currently, you can only run one server at a time in the workspace.
 Starting another server within the workspace will close the current running server and spinup a new one at localhost:3000.

+# Options
+Browsersync allows for 2 options:
+1. `openBrowser`: Whether you want to trigger a browser open when server is started.
+2. `options`: Pass browsersync options from https://www.browsersync.io/docs/options

 # Development

 Clone the repo and `cd` into `browsersync` folder.
 Run `npm install`, and you are ready for development.